The East End Seaport Board of Trustee and Volunteers are a team, whose success rises from a common thought

 General building contracting.

-LYNN SUMMERS, SECRETARY
+LYNN SUMMERS, TREASURER

 Born in Philadelphia, Pennsylvania, Lynn was educated through high school in their public school system and then attended the Tyler School of Fine Arts of Temple University.
 In 1968, she married Pastor George Summers of New York and they relocated to Franklin Square, Long Island, then moving to Mattituck in 1970.
 In 2013, Lynn and George moved to their home in Southold.
 While on the North Fork they raised daughter, Marcia, now married with two children, living in Cherry Hill, New Jersey.